graeme-winter/dials_tutorials/ccp4-york-2025/COWS_PIGS_PEOPLE.md

 In this tutorial, you will be processing a mixture of data sets: 12 each from human, bovine and porcine insulin.
 On a coarse scale they are isomorphous, but obviously deviate from one another at the scale of individual residues: this split is small enough that we could accidentally merge the data from all crystals if we were not careful: let's be careful.
 But first, let's be ignorant and see how that works out!

 We will first need to import _all_ the data and proceed through the workflow as far as symmetry determination.
-Notice here we will be using `dials.cosym` instead of `dials.symmetry`:
+Remember to replace `../data` with the actual data path if you are using pre-downloaded data at the CCP4 School!
+Notice as well that we will be using `dials.cosym` instead of `dials.symmetry`:

 ```
 dials.import ../data/*gz